Thursday, May 16, 2024

 Around 1970s, the business model seems to have infected the medical profession.
 Before that period, money was seen as a byproduct of medical practice.
 In the later decades, money is sought to be a staple part of the profession.
 Ominous clouds had been gathering over the profession, and certain shameful deviations have come to be considered as “normal”.

 The ‘modern medicine’ could have remained entirely ‘noble’ except for the societal changes -- materialistic trends, business attitudes, moral degradation, value depreciation and egoistic ambitions.
 Doctors and researchers are part of the society and are also human beings, vulnerable to venality.
-What seems to be the bane of the system globally is the fact that some in the field have largely shed their “nobleness” and started living in the ‘dog-eat-dog’ world with all the grey economy and vested interests.
+What seems to be the bane of the system globally, after the 1970s, is the fact that some in the field have largely shed their “nobleness” and started living in the ‘dog-eat-dog’ world with all the grey economy and vested interests.

 .
 COVID medical literature – the Good, the Bad and the Ugly .
 I